-That renewed energy has also given rise to new Arsenal chants, with “North London Forever” emerging as the defining anthem heard before kick-off at every home game.
+That renewed energy has also inspired new Arsenal chants, with ”North London Forever” emerging as the defining anthem heard before kick-off at every home game.

-The song now reflects the unity and ambition within the club, capturing the mood of both players and supporters as they push for major honours.
+The song now symbolises the unity and ambition running through the club, capturing the spirit of both players and supporters as they chase major honours.

 North London Forever chant lyrics and tune